stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-#### Depth-Stencil Pipeline Stage
+### Pipeline Stage

-Up until now we have not needed to specify the optional depth-stencil pipeline stage and the relevant field in the create descriptor was set to `null`.
+Up until now we have not needed to specify the depth-stencil pipeline stage and the relevant field in the create descriptor was set to `null`.

-We implement a new nested builder to configure this stage (which turns out to be fairly trivial):
+We implement a new nested builder to configure this stage:

 ```java
 public class DepthStencilStageBuilder extends AbstractPipelineBuilder<VkPipelineDepthStencilStateCreateInfo> {